suriyaprakhash/spring/README.md

-# spring
+# Spring framework

-This is a basic spring application with mysql involved
+This folder contains the bare min of different spring projects